 Squirrels, Pumpkins & Apples Activities Can Be Used During The Fall Season

 Squirrels are BUSY during the Fall season collecting acorns and getting ready for winter.
 There are lots of LOW prep ideas that you can use to target a variety of goals.
-Check out my blog postHERE for more Fall speech and language activities.
+Check out my blog postHERE for ways you can incorporate squirrels in your therapy sessions.
+Trust me, your kids will go bananas with excitement!

 Apples are a fruit that is harvested during the Fall season.
 It is a great theme to use with younger and older students.
 Check out this BLOG POST about how to use apples with older students.